Segal operations in the algebraic $K$-theory of topological spaces: Defining the operations

+the functor $\Xi_k$ is multi-exact, i.e., exact in each variable separately, and is natural in each of the variables. \end{enumerate} \end{theorem} Grayson \cite[pp.255--256]{GraysonOps} enumerates compatibility conditions (E1), (E2), (E3), (E4), and (E5) abstracted from properties of higher exterior powers and tensor products when applied to filtered modules.
+Given that the box-tensor operations $\btn$ and diamond operations $\dop_{n,k}$ fulfill (E1), (E2), (E3), (E4), and (E5) the robustness of the framework enables us to make the following observation. \begin{definition} For $A \in \Delta$, the collection of operations $\dop_{n,k} $ and $\btn$ define functors

+These functors are natural in $A$. \end{definition} \begin{remark} Since we don't need the explicit formula for $\Lambda^k_{\dop, \btn}$ except in a few specific cases, we refer the reader to the discussion in \cite[p.256--257]{GraysonOps} for all the details.
+For guidance, we point out that the categories $\Gamma^k(A)$ mentioned in theorem \ref{Gammacategories} are constructed precisely to deliver the definition of $\Lambda^k_{\dop, \btn}$ on an object.
+Properties (E1) through (E4) ensure that the formulas on arrows yield a well-defined functor.
+Property (E5) of Grayson's list ensures that the functors $\Lambda^k_{\dop, \btn}$ carry an exact functor $M$ to another exact functor. \end{remark} In our situation we need the following property of a category with cofibrations. \begin{definition} (Compare Definition 4.3, \cite[p.274]{GSVWKthy}.)
+A category $\cC$ with cofibrations has the extension property if for all commutative diagrams of cofibration sequences

+in $\cC$, with vertical cofibrations as indicated, it follows that the middle arrow $i$ is also a cofibration. \end{definition} \begin{lemma} Let $\cC$ be a category with cofibrations, $A_1, \ldots A_k \in \Delta$, and let $A_1 \ldots A_k$ be the concatenation. \begin{enumerate} \item If $\cC$ has the extension property, then the natural inclusion

-Properties (E1) through (E4) are also consequences of the symmetric bimonoidal structure.
-Properties (E3) and (E4) depend on the associativity of $\btn$.
+is an isomorphism. \item The categories $\cR_f(X, \Sigma_n, \cF)$ with cofibrations have the extension property. \end{enumerate} \end{lemma} \begin{proof} Part 1 is \cite[4.4 Remark, p.274]{GSAthyops}.
+For part 2, because we are working inside $\cR(X)$ with simplicial sets, cofibrations are the injective maps.
+Therefore, the extension property holds for $\cR_f(X, \Sigma_n, \cF)$. \end{proof} \begin{proposition}[Proposition 4.5 of \cite{GSAthyops}] The box-tensor operations and the diamond operations fulfill properties (E1) through (E5). \end{proposition} \begin{proof} Properties (E1) through (E4) are consequences of the symmetric bimonoidal structure of theorem \ref{symmetricbimonoid}.
+Properties (E3) and (E4) also depend on the associativity of $\btn$ established in proposition \ref{boxtensorassociative}.
 Property (E5) depends on the extension property of definition \ref{extensiondefn} and takes some additional work manipulating cocartesian diagrams, cofibration sequences and colimits.
 The necessary steps are laid out in \cite[Lemmas 4.6 through 4.10, Corollary 4.11]{GSAthyops}.
-Because all these manipulations rely on the coherence of the symmetric bimonoidal category structure, all steps work in the present situation. \end{proof} \begin{definition} The collection of operations $\dop_{n,k} $ and $\btn$ define functors
+Because all those manipulations rely just on the coherence of the symmetric bimonoidal category structure, all steps work in the present, more general, situation. \end{proof} The subdivision construction (concatenation), the functors $\Lambda^k_{\dop, \btn}$, and the functors $\Xi_k$ come into play in the following definition. \begin{definition} For $k \geq 1$, the components $\omega^k$ for the total Segal operation are defined as follows.